By the end of this section, you should be able to:

 Responses like Peter’s toward older people are fairly common.
 He didn’t intend to treat people differently based on personal or cultural biases, but he did.
 Ageism is discrimination (when someone acts on a prejudice) based on age.
 Dr. Robert Butler coined the term in 1968, noting that ageism exists in all cultures (Brownell).
 Ageist attitudes and biases based on stereotypes reduce elderly people to inferior or limited positions.

 In many modern nations, however, industrialization contributed to the diminished social standing of the elderly.
 Today wealth, power, and prestige are also held by those in younger age brackets.
-The average age of corporate executives was 59 in 1980.
-In 2008, the average age had lowered to 54 (Stuart 2008).
+The average age of corporate executives was fifty-nine years old in 1980.
+In 2008, the average age had lowered to fifty-four years old (Stuart 2008).
 Some older members of the workforce felt threatened by this trend and grew concerned that younger employees in higher level positions would push them out of the job market.
 Rapid advancements in technology and media have required new skill sets that older members of the workforce are less likely to have.

 Mistreatment and Abuse

-Elder abuse describes when a caretaker intentionally deprives an older person of care or harms the person in their charge.
+Elder abuse occurs when a caretaker intentionally deprives an older person of care or harms the person in his or her charge.
 Caregivers may be family members, relatives, friends, health professionals, or employees of senior housing or nursing care.
 The elderly may be subject to many different types of abuse.

 |Type of Abuse||Signs and Symptoms|